TStesco/tstesco.github.io/_posts/2016-07-26-aquaponics-waterloo.md

 <h2 class="section-heading">System 3</h2>
 <p>This system was designed for modularity and ease of assembly.
 It had to fit into a lab space provided in the Aquatic Animals Research Facility on campus and be disassembled for transport to demonstrations off campus.
 We used premade plastic tanks and steel racking and a swirl filter for solid waste made from a food safe bucket (see figure 8 below).</p>
 <div style="text-align: center;">
-{% include captioned-image.html url="system_3_1.jpg" description="Fig 5: System 3 components on steel rack." style="height: 500px;" %}
+{% include captioned-image.html url="system_3_1.jpg" description="Fig 5: System 3 components on steel rack." style="height: auto; width: auto; max-height: 700px;" %}
 </div>

 <p>The two upper hydroponic tanks were to be one deep water culture and one flood and drain (with bell siphon) to show the difference between techniques.
 We installed the pipe fittings and connections but found that assembly was more difficult than imagined.</p>

 <div style="text-align: center;">
-{% include captioned-image.html url="system_3_3.jpg" description="Fig 6: Water seal testing of system 3 pipe system." style="height: 500px;" %}
+{% include captioned-image.html url="system_3_3.jpg" description="Fig 6: Water seal testing of system 3 pipe system." style="height: auto; width: auto; max-height: 600px;" %}
 </div>

 <div style="text-align: center;">
-{% include captioned-image.html url="system_3_2.jpg" description="Fig 7: Swirl filter made in a plastic bucket with uniseals." style="height: 500px;" %}
+{% include captioned-image.html url="system_3_2.jpg" description="Fig 7: Swirl filter made in a plastic bucket with uniseals." style="height: auto; width: auto; max-height: 600px;" %}
 </div>

 <h3 class="section-heading">Issue: pipe fittings</h3>